BofcoBoy/Projects/tris/README.md

-# Tris
+# Tris (2 players)

-Tris game - project.
+Simple web page where you can play Tris with a friend!:)